heavyai/heavydb/docker/README.md

 ### Image layout

-The tarball is extracted to `/installs`.
-The extracted tarball is also symlinked to `/mapd`.
+The tarball is extracted to `/mapd`.

 The data directory is at `/mapd-storage/data`.